atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ; M ■'
 in.. .
 JS|4 ^
-ifs “Law! papa!” replied she, “all i;;; I i; : i; | people of fashion wear it fo; and you
+ifs “Law! papa!" replied she, “all i;;; I i; : i; | people of fashion wear it fo; and you
 ‘I I; LI
 M “will abiblutely spoil it, if you touch
 II LII * “it.
-Besides, I hate to be called Folly.” i
+Besides, I hate to be called Folly." i
 Ho !i '• i
 *!^ i; f